Transitional Ministry Education

 LODGING

-All lodging for the 2024 Art of Transitional Ministry programs will be located at the Mercy Conference and Retreat Center, 2039 N. Geyer Road, St. Louis, MO 63131.
-Registrants can expect simple yet comfortable retreat-style accommodations in a suburban neighborhood with lush grounds for outdoor exercise and contemplation.
+Lodging will be at the Mercy Conference and Retreat Center.
+Participants can expect simple yet comfortable retreat-style accommodations in a suburban neighborhood with lush grounds for outdoor exercise and contemplation.

 MEALS

-Wednesday dinner will be on your own (Weeks I and II) and offers participants an opportunity to experience the St. Louis dining and nightlife scene at their leisure.
-Week I and II participants not willing to venture off-campus on Wednesday evening may arrange to dine at Mercy Center by prior reservation.
-Those wishing to have boxed lunches prepared may request them in advance for pickup after 11:30am.
+Wednesday dinner will be on your own and offers participants an opportunity to experience the St. Louis dining and nightlife scene at their leisure.
+Participants not willing to venture off-campus on Wednesday evening may arrange to dine at Mercy Center by prior reservation.

 Staff